-Tom Frizzell enters his 28th season as the head coach of the Massasoit baseball program.
+Tom Frizzell served as head coach for the Massasoit Warrior baseball program from 1991-2018.

 Under Frizzell’s watch, Massasoit has captured eight Region XXI Championships, five New England District Championships and advanced to the NJCAA World Series five times featuring a NJCAA Division II National Championship in 1993.

-In his coaching career at Massasoit, the five-time NJCAA District Coach of the Year has led the Warriors to an average of more than 27 victories a season with a 67.1 winning percentage.
+In his coaching career at Massasoit, the five-time NJCAA District Coach of the Year has led the Warriors to an average of nearly 27 victories a season with a 66.8 winning percentage.
 In addition, Frizzell has coached 30 All-Americans, including Jake Stearns (2nd Team) from the 2016 squad and over 100 All-New England award winners.

 During his long and successful coaching tenure at Massasoit, Frizzell has excelled at sending his student-athletes to four-year colleges to succeed both academically and athletically.
 A few of the colleges his former players have gone onto include: North Carolina State, University of Maine, University of Rhode Island, Florida Southern College, Eckerd College, Bryant University, Georgia College, UMass Dartmouth, UMass Boston, Eastern Connecticut State University, Bridgewater State, Westfield State, Suffolk University, University of Southern Maine, Eastern Nazarene, Mass Maritime Academy and Southern New Hampshire University amongst others.

 In addition, 2015 Massasoit Hall of Fame inductee and member of the 1993 National Championship team, Jim Mann, was selected in the 54th round of the 1994 draft after playing two seasons under Frizzell.
 The right-hander appeared in 25 Major League Baseball games from 2000-03 seeing time in the big leagues with the New York Mets, Houston Astros and Pittsburgh Pirates.